YottaDB/YDBDoc/ProgGuide/commands.rst

 Example:

 .. parsed-literal::
-   GTM>ZPRint ^ZBTEST
+   YDB>ZPRint ^ZBTEST
    ZBTEST;
         Do SUB
         Quit
    SUB  Write !,"This is ZBTEST"
         Quit
-   GTM>ZBREAK SUB^ZBTEST
+   YDB>ZBREAK SUB^ZBTEST
-   GTM>Do ^ZBTEST
+   YDB>Do ^ZBTEST
    %GTM-I-BREAKZBA, Break instruction encountered during ZBREAK action At M source location SUB^ZBTEST
-   GTM>ZSHOW "B"
+   YDB>ZSHOW "B"
    SUB^ZBTEST

 This inserts a ZBREAK with a default action at SUB^ZBTEST.
-After YottaDB/GT.M encounters the BREAK, the ZSHOW "B" displays this as the only ZBREAK in the image.
+After YottaDB encounters the BREAK, the ZSHOW "B" displays this as the only ZBREAK in the image.

 Example:

 .. parsed-literal::
-   GTM>ZBREAK -*
+   YDB>ZBREAK -*

-   GTM>ZGOTO
+   YDB>ZGOTO
-   GTM>ZBREAK SUB^ZBTEST:"W !,""Trace"""
+   YDB>ZBREAK SUB^ZBTEST:"W !,""Trace"""
-   GTM>Do ^ZBTEST
+   YDB>Do ^ZBTEST
    Trace
    This is ZBTEST
-   GTM>
+   YDB>

 This removes all existing ZBREAKs with a ZBREAK -\*.
 Note that it is not necessary to remove ZBREAKs before modifying them.
 It also clears the process invocation stack with an argumentless ZGOTO.
 Then it uses a ZBREAK to insert a trace-point.
-Every time YottaDB/GT.M executes the line to where ZBREAK has established a trace-point, it performs the specified action without entering Direct Mode.
+Every time YottaDB executes the line to where ZBREAK has established a trace-point, it performs the specified action without entering Direct Mode.

 Example: